danigiri/snowpackage-site/README.md

 Use the following set of commands:

-    # build the morfeu library
+    # build the morfeu library (make sure you use the version snow-package depdends on)
     cd morfeu && \
         mvn package install \
         -DarchiveClasses=true -DattachClasses=true -DskipITs -DskipTests=true -Djetty.skip -Dskip-build-client=true